pingcap/docs/tidb-cloud/airbyte.md

 If you use TiDB as the source, see a step-by-step tutorial about [Using Airbyte to Migrate Data from TiDB Cloud to Snowflake](https://www.pingcap.com/blog/using-airbyte-to-migrate-data-from-tidb-cloud-to-snowflake/).

-Conveniently, the steps are the same for setting TiDB as the source or the destination。
+Conveniently, the steps are the same for setting TiDB as the source or the destination.

 1. Click **Sources** or **Destinations** in the sidebar and choose TiDB type to create a new TiDB connector.